tdavis6/dailySummaryEmail/README.md

 ![GitHub branch check runs](https://img.shields.io/github/check-runs/tdavis6/dailySummaryEmail/main)

 ## Summary
-A simple program that emails the user the weather and any tasks on their to-do list at a designated time daily (Only Todoist is currently supported, but I am working on more.
+A program that emails the user the weather, any tasks on their to-do list, their events, puzzles, a word of the day, a quote of the day, and more at a designated time daily.
+(Only Todoist is currently supported, but I am working on more.
 Feel free to request any todo app with an issue)